dasch-swiss/dsp-tools/docs/file-formats/json-project/overview.md

 [![PyPI version](https://badge.fury.io/py/dsp-tools.svg)](https://badge.fury.io/py/dsp-tools)

-# JSON project definition format
+# JSON Project Definition Format

 This document describes the structure of a JSON project definition file that can be uploaded to a DSP server